nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ##### 3.4.1.2 Why it is implemented this way

-As we do not want users to add duplicate modules, we need to check if the module already exists in the `selectedModuleList`.
+As we do not want users to add duplicate modules, we need to check if the module (to add) already exists in the `selectedModuleList`.
-Hence, we need to check if the module (to add) already exists in the `selectedModuleList` before adding it.

 The following sequence diagram shows how the operation works: